Lorraine Heggessey: BBC One

 In 1999 she was promoted to Director of Programmes and Deputy Chief Executive of the BBC's in-house production arm, BBC Production, responsible for supervising in-house output across all the various genres.
 She was in this role for little over a year however before she was promoted to Controller of BBC One, a post she took up on 1 November 2000.
 In this position she was responsible for co-commissioning the channel's output with the various heads of department — drama, news, etc. — and deciding the channel's overall strategy and schedule.
-She had previously been sounded out about the job in 1997, after Michael Jackson's departure, but had turned down the opportunity as she felt she was then not yet experienced enough.
+She had previously been sounded out about the job in 1997, following Michael Jackson's departure, but had turned down the opportunity as she felt she was then not yet experienced enough.

 During Heggessey's five years in charge, BBC One's audience share fell by 19.9%, to 23%, although this was in the context of declining audience figures across all British television channels due to increased competition from multichannel digital television.
 However, in 2001 BBC One overtook its main rival ITV1 in terms of annual audience share for the first time since the rival channel had launched in 1955, although much of this was down to the success of the channel's daytime television line-up, which had its own Controller in Jane Lush.

 When Heggessey arrived at the channel in November 2000, she inherited two controversial schedule changes which had been implemented the previous month, at the behest of Director-General of the BBC Greg Dyke; the main evening BBC News bulletin had been moved from 9pm to 10pm, and Panorama moved from a Monday night prime time slot to a later slot on Sunday nights.
 The moving of Panorama attracted criticism that BBC One was sidelining serious programming in favour of more populist output.
 Heggessey publicly defended the decision despite it not being hers, claiming that Panoramas ratings would have "dwindled" in its previous slot.

 Heggessey and the BBC's Controller of Drama Commissioning, Jane Tranter, took advantage of the weekday 9pm slot opened up by the moving of the news to commission new popular drama output, such as the successful Waking the Dead (2000–2011) and Spooks (2002–2011).
 Celebrity dancing show Strictly Come Dancing (2004–present) was also a popular success on Saturday nights and continues to be.